microsoft/OpenAIWorkshop/labs/Lab_3_chatWithDocuments/Script.md

 As part of data preparation step, to work in Open AI, the documents are chunked into smaller units(20 lines) and stored as individual documents in the search index.
 The chunking steps can be achieved with a python script below.
 To make it easy for the labs, the sample document has already been chunked and provided in the repo.

-* Enable Semantic Search on Azure Portal.
-Navigate to Semantic Search blade and select Free plan.
+* Search for Cognitive Search on Azure Portal, Select the Cognitive Search and Navigate to Semantic Search blade and select Free plan.

     ![Alt text](Images/lab3_image2_semanticsearchplan.png)